abumuawiyah/uidevelopersurgesh/content/blog/library/index.md

  } else if ...
 ```

+Every invocation of the component will go thru the pipeline of conditionals.
+If more apps use the component, more conditionals need to be go thru.
+Hard to read and hard to maintaining it.

 ### Customizable
 Often Ui developer choose to develop configurable Ui in order to support customization.
 I'm one of them.
-This is sample illustration the idea of configurable Ui:
+This is a sample illustration the idea of configurable Ui:

 ```js
 const table = new ConfigUi({